I thought I should share how we hire employees into our firm and our portfolio companies.

 We don’t interview candidates in the classic sense.
 We prefer to interview the people & companies they used to work with and for, as well as friends & family to get a sense of the character of the candidate.

-People will present a picture of themselves that they believe best suits your needs.
-It is not always the true picture but the picture they want you to believe.
+People will present a picture of themselves that they believe best suits your needs, and it’s not always the true picture but the picture they want you to believe.

 So we prefer to rather talk to people that have actually experienced that person.